 Library users employ a variety of methods to search for, find, and access academic resources.
 They leverage vendor-supplied discovery services, subscription databases, Google Scholar, library-specific search engines, and more.
 These search tools aren’t connected to each other and come with their own user interfaces that users need to learn and become familiar with.

-The search webhook, recently made available to Primo customers, provides both libraries and content providers with a new avenue to meet user needs during academic resource discovery by connecting these search tools.
-Libraries can enhance their Primo instance to work with their own search engine functionality or with an external search engine (such as Google and Project Gutenberg), using the standard Primo services and view.
+The search webhook, recently made available to Primo customers, provides both libraries and content providers with a new avenue to meet user needs during academic resource discovery through the power of library discovery services.
+By connecting these search tools, libraries can enhance their Primo instance to work with their own search engine functionality or with an external search engine (such as Google and Project Gutenberg), utilizing the standard Primo services and view.
 A Primo search webhook video provides an overview for this new customization opportunity.